intel-analytics/ipex-llm/docs/docs/APIGuide/PipelineAPI/net.md

 ## TFOptimizer
 TFOptimizer is the class that does all the hard work in distributed training, such as model distribution and parameter synchronization.
+There are two ways to create a TFOptimizer.

-It takes the **loss** (a scalar tensor) as input and runs stochastic gradient descent using the given **optimMethod** on all the **Variables** that contributing to this loss.
+The `from_loss` API takes the **loss** (a scalar tensor) as input and runs stochastic gradient descent using the given **optimMethod** on all the **Variables** that contributing to this loss.

+The `from_keras` API takes a compiled **Keras Model** and a **TFDataset** and runs stochastic gradient descent using the loss function, optimizer and metrics specified by the Keras model.

 __Note__: This feature currently requires __tensorflow 1.10__ and OS is one of the following 64-bit systems.
 __Ubuntu 16.04 or later__, __macOS 10.12.6 or later__ and __Windows 7 or later__.